mlfalco-bioinfo/cnv/README.md

 This script installs the following tools:

-- BWA: For read alignment.
+- **BWA**: For read alignment.
-- SAMtools: For manipulating alignments in BAM format.
+- **SAMtools**: For manipulating alignments in BAM format.
-- GATK: For preprocessing and CNV calling.
+- **GATK**: For preprocessing and CNV calling.
-- CNVkit: For CNV analysis from exome sequencing data.
+- **CNVkit**: For CNV analysis from exome sequencing data.
-- FastQC: For quality control of sequencing data.
+- **FastQC**: For quality control of sequencing data.
-- MultiQC: For aggregating results from FastQC and other tools.
+- **MultiQC**: For aggregating results from FastQC and other tools.
-- Trimmomatic: For trimming low-quality reads and adapters.
+- **Trimmomatic**: For trimming low-quality reads and adapters.
-- Snakemake: For workflow management.
+- **Snakemake**: For workflow management.
-- ANNOVAR: (Optional, requires manual installation) For annotating CNVs with gene information.
+- **ANNOVAR**: (Optional, requires manual installation) For annotating CNVs with gene information.

 ## Pipeline Overview

 The pipeline includes the following steps:

-- Quality Control: Assess the quality of the raw sequencing data using FastQC.
+- **Quality Control**: Assess the quality of the raw sequencing data using FastQC.
-- Read Alignment: Align reads to a reference genome using BWA and sort the resulting BAM files.Duplicate Marking and Base Quality Score Recalibration: Mark duplicates and recalibrate base quality scores using GATK.
+- **Read Alignment**: Align reads to a reference genome using BWA and sort the resulting BAM files.Duplicate Marking and Base Quality Score Recalibration: Mark duplicates and recalibrate base quality scores using GATK.
-- CNV Calling using GATK: Use GATK's gCNV module to call CNVs.
+- **CNV Calling using GATK**: Use GATK's gCNV module to call CNVs.
-- CNV Calling using CNVkit: An alternative approach for CNV analysis using CNVkit.
+- **CNV Calling using CNVkit**: An alternative approach for CNV analysis using CNVkit.
-- Visualization: Generate plots for visualizing CNVs using CNVkit.
+- **Visualization**: Generate plots for visualizing CNVs using CNVkit.
-- Downstream Analysis: Annotate CNVs with gene information and assess their potential functional impact.
+- **Downstream Analysis**: Annotate CNVs with gene information and assess their potential functional impact.

 ## Running the Pipeline

 ### 1. Prepare the Reference Data

 Download the necessary reference genome files and exome target regions.
-Place them in the reference/ directory.
+Place them in the `**reference/**` directory.

 ### 2. Organize Your Data

-Place your raw sequencing data in the data/ directory.
+Place your raw sequencing data in the `**data/**` directory.
 Ensure your data files are named appropriately, for example:

 `sample_R1.fastq.gz`

 `sample_R2.fastq.gz`

 ### 3. Run Snakemake